Mobilehome Park Rent Control

 On April 18, 2016 after many years of talks, negotiations, hearings and meetings with the mobilehome park homeowners associations and their legal counsel and park owners, and their legal counsel, the City Council adopted Ordinance No. 02-2016, amending Chapter 9.80 of the City of Sonoma Municipal Code regarding the protection of rents for spaces in mobilehome parks.

 The new ordinance updates some of the 1992 regulations, adds additional clarification and eliminated the Mobilehome Park Rent Review Board.
 Applications for rent increases are now submitted to the City Manager.
 Appeals of City Manager decisions are heard by a hearing officer selected through the California Office of Administrative Hearings (OAH).

-View the Confirmation of Calculation of Automatic Annual Rent Increase for 2018 Letters below:
+View the Confirmation of Calculation of Automatic Annual Rent Increase Letters below: